July 29, 2020

 One thing worth noting is that the EV reissue process is a bit different due to the EV Guidelines (EVGL) requirements for reissuing certificates.
 While you can still reissue your certificates, they will be queued for manual review, and we will need to make sure that all validations are up-to-date before we can release them.

-If you have any questions about how these changes may uniquely affect your organization or website, please don’t hesitate to contact us – just click the button below:
+If you have any questions about how these changes may uniquely affect your organization or website, please don’t hesitate to contact us – just fill out the contact form below: